 If the original sanctions include separation in any form, the University of Mount Union may still place holds on official transcripts, diplomas, graduations, and course registration, etc. pending the outcome of an appeal.
-The Respondent may request a stay of these holds from the CDO & Senior Title IX Administrator or Title IX Co-coordinator within two (2) business days of the notice of the sanctions.
-The request will be evaluated by the CDO & Senior Title IX Administrator or Title IX Co-coordinator is final.
+The Respondent may request a stay of these holds from the CDO & Senior Title IX Administrator or Title IX Coordinator within two (2) business days of the notice of the sanctions.
+The request will be evaluated by the CDO & Senior Title IX Administrator or Title IX Coordinator or designee, whose determination is final.